Wednesday, November 29, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Extra: Home routers and 10Gbps Ethernet

-To deliver (close to) true 10Gbps, a router needs more than just a couple of 10Gbps Ethernet network ports.
+A router needs more than just a couple of 10Gbps Ethernet network ports to deliver (close to) true 10Gbps.
 It also requires high processing power and applicable firmware to handle this bandwidth.

-That's partially why more home Wi-Fi routers support the lowest tier of Multi-Gig, 2.5Gbps, than those with 10Gbps ports.
-In this case, you can expect them to deliver close to 2,500Mbps in real-world speeds.
+Many home Wi-Fi routers support the entry-level Multi-Gig, which is 2.5Gbps and can deliver close to 2,500Mbps in real-world speeds.

 Multi-Gig and you

-If you have good coax wiring, you might be able to get away with using MoCA.
+If you have good coax wiring for Cable TV, you might be able to get away with using MoCA.

 If you think you don't need Multi-Gig because Gigabit is already fast enough, you might be right.
 However, remember that a Gigabit connection doesn't deliver true 1Gbps (1000Mbps) sustained rates.
-After overheads, you'll get around 500Mbps to 900Mbps.
-So Multi-Gig is the only way to have real Gigaibit.
+After overheads, you'll get between 500Mbps to 900Mbps.
+So, Multi-Gig is the only way to have real Gigabit.

-The point is Multi-Gig is the way of the future.
-Whether or not you need it, you want it.
+Still, Multi-Gig is the way of the future, and whether you need it or not, you want it.

 How to upgrade your home to Multi-Gig